-In autumn, a female will lay eggs on the edge of her web, usually on a leaf right next to it and then die before they hatch.
-The eggs will overwinter and hatch the next spring.
-These spiderlings will start out with longer abdomen than adults as well as short, stubby spines.
+In autumn, a female Arrow-shaped Micrathena Spider will lay fertilized eggs on the edge of her web, usually on a leaf right next to it, and then die before they hatch.
+The eggs will overwinter in the egg sac and hatch the next spring.
+They prefer outdoor habitats with vegetation to help hide them.
+Look for them in forests.

 Scientific Name: Micrathena sagitatta

 Size (Adult; Length): 4mm to 9mm (0.16in to 0.35in)